yusefrich/yusefrich/README.md

 ## Hi there 👋, my name is **Yusef Richard**
 ## I am a **Software Engineer** and **Game** developer.

-### I've been coding since 18 years old and created several other games and web applications, you can see all of my projects here
+### I've been coding since 18 years old and created several other games and web applications, you can see all of my personal projects here

 ***